eighteyes/autocal-core/README.md

 https://autocal.tech

 # Overview
+AutoCal is a system to help users collect, organize and select what's next from a list of things to do.
+AutoCal *Plans* are comprised of *Contexts*, each of which contain *Activities*.
+The heirarchy is `Plan > Context > Activities`.

 Activities are collected into Contexts and Selected by the user when they want to have a machine tell them what to work on next.
 Selection chooses from these activites using a variety of mechanisms which are determined by the configuration passed to selection.
 Options for configuration can be found at `./src/types/config.ts`